OklenCodes/SimplePythonThings/README.md

 The script uses the `argparse` module to accept the player's name via the `-n` or `--name` command-line argument when the script is executed.
 This name is then used for personalized greetings throughout the arcade experience.

-The oop_project.py script demonstrates the following actions:
-Creating Accounts: Creates instances of BankAccount for "Dave" and "Sarah" with initial balances.
-Checking Balances: Calls the getBalance() method to display the initial balances.
-Deposits: Performs deposit transactions into both Dave's and Sarah's accounts.
-Withdrawals: Performs withdrawal transactions from both Dave's and Sarah's accounts.
-Transfers: Transfers funds between Dave's and Sarah's accounts.
-Interest Rewards Account: Creates an instance of InterestRewardsAcct for "jim," performs a deposit (which includes an interest reward), and transfers funds to Dave's account.
-Savings Account: Creates an instance of SavingsAcct for "blaze," performs a deposit, and attempts a large transfer (which will likely fail due to insufficient funds after the withdrawal fee is applied). history List: An empty list self.history is created when a BankAccount object is initialized.

-Recording Transactions:
-In deposit, withdraw, and transfer, a dictionary containing details of the transaction (type, amount, timestamp) is created and appended to the self.history list.
-For transfers, both the sending and receiving accounts record the transaction, noting the other party involved. viewHistory() Method: This new method iterates through the self.history list and prints the details of each transaction in a readable format.

-Implementing robust error handling:
-Including type error and value error if statements to ensure that the values transferred or deposited are positive or above 0.
-More indepth error handling can include - IOError, ConnectionError if i am connecting to API's or Databases.
-InvalidAccountError for when an invalid account object is passed.
-TransactionFailedError for general transaction failures not due to insufficient balance.
-Returning Error Codes or Status Objects that the calling code can then use to handle errors in a more programmatic way.
-This makes the could make the code more reusable and testable.